medblocks/medblocks-ui/README.md

 If you find this repository useful, fork it, use it!
 If you want to contribute, note the following:

-- This is a [Lit-Element](https://lit-element.polymer-project.org/guide) project written in typescript.
+- This is a [Lit-Element](https://lit-element.polymer-project.org/guide) project written in Typescript.
 - Most of the default components use [Shoelace](https://shoelace.style/) webcomponents.
 You can customize all the components the same way you [customize shoelace](https://shoelace.style/getting-started/customizing) `src/css/main.scss`.
 - For bug, or new feature requests, create an issue.